laravel/docs/pulse.md

 > **Note**
 > To keep the `pulse:check` process running permanently in the background, you should use a process monitor such as Supervisor to ensure that the command does not stop running.

-See [custom recorders](#custom-recorders) for more information on using the `pulse:check` command for your own cards.

 <a name="recorders"></a>
 ### Recorders